nosmo/coisc/README.md

 coisc
 ========

-coisc (Irish for "block") is a tool for generating advertising, malware and tracking blocks on a level beyond the browser.
+Coisc (Irish for "block") is a tool for generating advertising, malware and tracking blocks on a level beyond the browser.
 The tool harvests blacklists over HTTP and writes out files to implement blocking in multiple formats.

+Coisc can be used to write a hosts file to block undesired hosts via /etc/hosts for a single computer, or to configure a DNS server that provides DNS for whole networks.
+For example, this functionality is ideal for blocking advertising and tracking hosts for every device on a home network, including devices that do not have native adblocking (iOS devices and others).
+This pattern also works on DNS servers for VPN clients for mobile devices etc.

 Example use
 --------